Biology Department

 Meet Our Faculty:

-The Biology faculty at The University of Scranton maintain a strong commitment to teaching and research excellence.
-They also are committed to making students active participants in the learning and research processes.
-As a result of our philosophy and of our small class sizes, our faculty become well acquainted with our students, and we encourage interested students to become involved in all aspects of faculty research.
+Our faculty are strongly committed to excellence in teaching and research.
+They also are committed to making students active participants in the processes of learning and research.
+Because of this philosophy and our small class sizes, our faculty become well acquainted with our students, and we encourage interested students to become involved in faculty research.

-For many faculty members, their passion for Biology stems from a personal experience that has shaped their scholarship.
+For many faculty members, their passion for biology stems from a personal experience that has shaped their scholarship.
 For example, Dr. Janice Voltzow grew up on the Florida Gulf Coast where she collected seashells during her childhood.
 Today, her research involves marine snails.
-You can read all about it here.

 Inside the Classroom: